dboddie-canonical-work/disgorged-docs/snapcraft-offline-mode.rst

 Before using Snapcraft’s offline mode, the build environment needs to be populated with everything necessary to build the snap.

-This requirement is the equivalent of running the build process up to and including the *pull* stage of the `Parts lifecycle <parts-lifecycle.md>`__, and with a network connection, this can be accomplished from within a pre-prepared `snapcraft <snapcraft-overview.md>`__ project directory with the ``snapcraft pull`` command:
+This requirement is the equivalent of running the build process up to and including the *pull* stage of the :ref:`Parts lifecycle <parts-lifecycle>`, and with a network connection, this can be accomplished from within a pre-prepared :ref:`snapcraft <snapcraft-overview>` project directory with the ``snapcraft pull`` command:

 .. code:: bash